 Read next: Why building smart earbuds is so difficult

-Meanwhile, over in the UK, there's Mymanu, a tiny little company that has a small translation hearable called Clik.
+Meanwhile, over in the UK, there's MyManu, a startup that has a small translation hearable called Clik.
 Clik packs in a microprocessor and microphone that can translate up to 37 different languages for you in real-time.
 You use the companion app to download 9 different language packs, which can be stored directly on the headphones.

 Once you chose your language, the Clik will listen for it.
 After a sentence, it'll start translating in real time without the need for a data connection.
 Basically, it's using that one sentence to determine context.
 And while Clik doesn't require data, an advantage over other real-time translation hearables, it does need a connection when you're listening to someone over a conference call or if you're dealing with multiple languages at the same time.